pmocal/customer-heatmap/README.md

 ```
 Then open `heatmap.html` to see the data all plotted!

-Pass a different `importedAddresses.txt` with the same formatting as the file I provided to see a heatmap for a different dataset.
+### Using different dataset

+Edit `importedAddresses.txt` to contain your dataset.
+Format shouldn't change.

-## Changes/additions to be made
+## Extensions I plan to do

 - Host it online and let users upload a `importedAddresses.txt` file to produce heatmap completely in-browser
 - Could add more functionality to increase potential benefit for businesses (i.e. what if they're opening another location, not moving?)